Festive Lighting Applications

 PLEASE NOTE!
 ALL APPLICATIONS MUST BE RECIEVED BY SSE BY 1ST SEPTEMBER

-APPLICATIONS MADE AFTER THIS TIME WILL NOT BE PROCESSED IN TIME FOR THE START OF THE FESTIVE SEASON.
+APPLICATIONS MADE AFTER THIS TIME MAY NOT BE PROCESSED IN TIME FOR THE START OF THE FESTIVE SEASON.

 Before you make your Stage 1 Festive Lighting Application check you have . . .